Baltimore Center Stage History

 Launched in 1963 by an ambitious community drama group, Baltimore Center Stage soon became a leader in the regional theater movement.
 In the years since its founding, the theater has not only survived its growing pains—including a disastrous arson fire in 1974—it has become Baltimore’s leading professional producing theater, now welcoming nearly 100,000 people each season to its award-winning facility in Baltimore’s historic Mt.
 Vernon Cultural District, the home of Center Stage since 1975.

-The guiding force behind Baltimore Center Stage’s growth and development in these early years came from the inspirational spirit of Managing Director Peter Culman.
-In his 33 seasons at Baltimore Center Stage (1966–2000), his creative integrity and devotion to the arts fostered an environment of diversity.
-It is his legacy that has enabled Baltimore Center Stage to maintain the high production quality that sets it apart.
+The guiding force behind Baltimore Center Stage’s growth and development in its early years came from the inspirational spirit of Managing Director Peter Culman.
+In his 33 seasons at Center Stage, his creative integrity and devotion to the arts fostered an environment of diversity and high production quality that set Center Stage apart.

 In 1975, Stan Wojewodski, Jr. began his 16-year tenure as Artistic Director, a period of significant expansion for the theater.
 The theater produced the first Young Playwrights Festival in 1985, featuring the work of school age writers and establishing an in-school residency program that still flourishes today.
 On the stage, contemporary writers like Eric Overmyer, Sybille Pearson, August Wilson, George C. Wolfe, Jon Robin Baitz, and David Feldshuh joined the likes of Ibsen, Chekhov, Shakespeare, and Shaw in a challenging, ever-expanding repertory.